nus-cs2103-AY2021S1/tp/docs/DeveloperGuide.md

 Step 7.
 The `Model#setModule()` operation is run to update the model with the newly updated module.

 Step 7.
 A `CommandResult` from the command execution is returned to `LogicManager`

+The sequence diagram for Add Grade Command functions similarly to the sequence diagram for Delete Assignment.
+You can view the sequence diagram for Delete Assignment [here](#delete-assignment-feature) for reference.

 #### Design consideration: